 - The Fleet Council shall have the following specific powers:

 a.
-To establish and amend the Manual for Player Disputes and Conflict Resolution to govern the Office of Mediation and Arbitration.
+To establish and amend the Manual for Player Disputes and Conflict Resolution to govern the Mediation and Arbitration process.

 b.
 To approve Fleet policies, regulations, or measures.

 d.
 To create, amend or delete awards, and approve special awards.